uwescience/DSSG2020-Disinformation/motivation.md

 We have taken the following steps to address these ethical concerns:

-* Detailed process documentation
+* Detailed documentation of model development and use

-Besides being a good general practice, detailed process documentation will make the user aware of the blindspots of the model.
+Besides being a good general practice, detailed documentation of the process allows the user aware of the blindspots of the model.

-A good documentation will help the team lay out their assumptions and air out the inherent biases the team might have built into the model.
+Good documentation also assisted the team in laying out their assumptions and identifying the inherent biases the team might have built into the model.

 * Sharing the metrics/ criterion used